Samuel-Ovuehor/PDF_Data_Extractions/README.md

 ## System Overview
 This pipeline uses a **"consensus" model** between two extraction strategies to maximize accuracy.
 - **Engine A**: Regex-driven, high-precision pattern matching.
-- **Engine B**: Positional logic fallback, designed to capture edge cases caused by OCR noise.
+- **Engine B**: Positional logic fallback, designed to capture edge cases caused by Optical Character Recognition (OCR) noise.

 The system merges outputs from both engines to provide the most accurate applicant and application number extraction.